Tax Alert – Contractors-IR35 & New ‘Off Payroll’ Rules

 Medium to Large Business Private Sector Rules

-In short, the new off payroll rules for contractors within the medium to large business Private Sector require the hiring organisations and the end clients decide whether IR35 should apply to each of their engagements with contractors.
+In short, the new off-payroll rules for contractors within the medium to large business Private Sector require the hiring organisations and the end clients to decide whether IR35 should apply to each of their engagements with contractors.

 However, the contractor can request from the hirer/client a Status Determination Statement – which will state if the hirer/client is to apply as from the 6 April 2020 the Private Sector off payroll tax rules and deduct PAYE/NI from the payments to the contractors and account for the PAYE/NI to HMRC, under the payroll regulations and their reasons for believing IR35 applies.

 If the contractor wants to dispute the hirer/client’s stated IR35 determination then they have just 45 days to challenge the decision and discuss with the hirer/client ways of changing the contract in order to avoid IR35 being applied.

 This all sounds doable but the problems are in the working out whether IR35 should apply which will mean the contractor agreeing to provide to the hirer/client the details in order to support that they are in business on their own account such as info on the contractor’s other business engagements which the contractor may be reluctant to provide.